andrzejsiemion/logger/README.md

 # DHT Sensor Logger - Docker Image

+## Disclaimer

+This project is complete overengineering – although it is fully functional, it was more about learning Docker and GitHub than delivering optimal value.

 ## Overview

 This Docker image logs temperature and humidity data from a DHT22 like sensor and stores it in a CSV file and InfluxDB.